kdolan/CSH-Selections/README.md

 eval - Takes an application id, presents the application and the evaluation rubric. results - Generates spreadsheet with score of all applicants importApplications - Imports applications ids from .csv

+# Usage
+To start the web server:

+`python selections.py`

+To start the web server and change the password of the selections user:

+`python selections.py new_password`